klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

 ## Tone

 **Kind:** When I talk, 80% of the time I smile.
-I want others to know I listen to them and I'm interested in what they have to say.
-I also don't jump into conclusions.
-Instead I remind myself, that I don't know what's behind someones behaviour.
-So, I can't judge them without understanding them first.
+I want others to know I listen to them.
+And that I’m interested in what they have to say.
+I also don’t jump to conclusions.
+Instead, I remind myself that I don’t know what’s behind someone’s behaviour.
+So, I can’t judge them without understanding them first.

 **Over-sharing.
 Or maybe just sharing:** I am a fan of people communicating their feelings.
 I think it's calming when people hear, that it's not just them feeling a certain way, and that it's all right.
 That you can have fear and still do the thing you are afraid of.
 Sharing ones fears and worries can show others that we're all humans.
 It sounds like a huge cliché, but I think this ability is in general still lacking.